The Sandbox Environment for Generalizable Agent Research (SEGAR)

-Thankfully, there has been a growing movement towards environments that facilitate progress towards this common objective~\citep[e.g.,][to name a few]{packer2018assessing, cobbe2019procgen, song2019observational, minigrid2021, robosuite2020, ahmed2020causalworld, hafner2021benchmarking}.
-Towards this goal, we developed the \segarlong{} (\segar), which we believe brings several crucial components into one place.
-SEGAR is designed from the ground up with generalization in mind by giving the researcher \emph{intuitive and transparent control over task distributions}.
-In order to facilitate this, the underlying state space is fully exposed to the researcher with initial conditions fully specifiable by known parametric distributions.
-These features allow the researcher to implement \emph{quantitative measures on experimentation}, such as those that measure how representative a set of training tasks are of their underlying distribution or how close a training task distribution is from the ones the agent is being evaluated on.
+Thankfully, there has been a growing movement towards environments that facilitate progress towards this common objective~\citep{packer2018assessing, cobbe2019procgen, song2019observational, minigrid2021, robosuite2020, ahmed2020causalworld, hafner2021benchmarking}.
+Towards this goal, we developed the \segarlong{} (\segar), which brings several crucial components into one place (see Fig.~\ref{fig:main_story_figure} for a high-level schematic).
+SEGAR is designed with generalization in mind by providing \emph{intuitive and transparent control over task distributions}.
+In order to facilitate this, the state space is exposed with initial conditions fully specifiable by known parametric distributions.
+This allows for \emph{quantitative measures on experimentation}, such as measuring how representative a set of train tasks are of their underlying distribution or how close train and test task distributions are.
 This experimental measurability in turn improves accountability in experiment design.
-In addition, \segar{} is designed to be highly \emph{customizable and easy to use}, allowing for extensibility on generalization experimentation.
+In addition, \segar{} is designed to be highly \emph{customizable}, allowing for extensibility on generalization experimentation.
 Finally, as we believe that studying the representation of interactive agents will be crucial towards developing better algorithms, we provide \emph{means of evaluating representations} of the agent w.r.t. the underlying state space.
-We note that, while we provide these built-in tasks and measures, \segar{} is designed from the ground up to be customizable and extensible in nearly any way, allowing the researcher to design new tasks with novel components and measures.
+We note that, while we provide these built-in tasks and measures, \segar{} is designed from the ground up to be customizable and extensible in nearly any way, allowing the researcher to design new tasks with novel components and measures. \segar{} can be found at \href{https://github.com/microsoft/segar}{https://github.com/microsoft/segar} and is open-sourced under an \href{https://github.com/microsoft/segar/blob/main/LICENSE}{MIT license}. }

-\segar{} can be found at \href{https://github.com/microsoft/segar}{https://github.com/microsoft/segar}.
-Note that \segar{} is open-sourced under an \href{https://github.com/microsoft/segar/blob/main/LICENSE}{MIT license}, and some core features may change or be expanded on, so we suggest referencing the documentation found at \href{https://segar.readthedocs.io}{https://segar.readthedocs.io}.